ChurchCRM/CRM/docs/Development/Contributing.md

 * If you're changing anything in the API, please update the API documentation.
 * If you are changing something that affects the user interface, please update the appropriate documentation and help files to ensure continued user friendliness of the application.

+## Functional References

+### Environment Variables (dto classes)

+  Beginning in 2.4.0, we began converting global variables to static classes.
+This gives us more flexibility and clarity when referring to these necessary variables.

+  *  SystemURLs
+     *  Document Root - The physical path of ChurchCRM on the server. i.e. /var/www/html/ChurchCRM
+     *  Root Path - The path of ChurchCRM relative to the current domain.  i.e. http://www.domain.com**/churchCRM**

+  *  SystemConfig
+     * Read / Write access to all of the system configuration options found in System Settings | General Settings

+### Object Model / SQL

+  *  We use PropelORM to provide a PHP object model for database entities.
+    *  These classes are automatically generated at build time, and are located at src/ChurchCRM/model/*
+  *  As of 2.4.0, there is still a lot of legacy code that relies on direct calls to SQL.
+These should all be replaced by ORM calls.

+### Legacy Code

+  There is a lot of legacy code that obscures the line between logic and page rendering.
+Wherever possible, program / business logic shoudl be separate from page rendering.

+### JavaScript

+* We have a window.CRM object
+    *window.CRM.root represents the  $sRootPath path as defined in Include/Config.php

 ## Code / Style Guide